“Hope all is well.”

 Now more than ever it’s important to stand out.
 Flex your creativity.
 Showcase your ingenuity.
 Allow your intellectual curiosity to shine.
 Gone are the “hope all is well” days.
 It’s time to say hello to the age of humanization.

-Sales Scoop is our monthly blog series that gives the amazing members of our Sales team a platform to share their perspectives and successes.
-Now more than ever, sales and marketing alignment is imperative to an organization’s success.
+Sales Scoop is our blog series that gives the amazing members of our Sales team a platform to share their perspectives and successes.
+Now more than ever, Sales and Marketing alignment is imperative to an organization’s success.
 We dive into topics important to sales teams, such as humanizing the selling process, outreach strategies with buying committees, and ways you can use Demandbase daily to power your selling.
-So get excited and make sure to check in each month!